keelviinn/frontend-challenge/README.md

 ## Requirements

 - Follow [this prototype](https://www.figma.com/file/6H8O9GmBetIwQpaMt6Vjpw/Frontend-Interview)
-- The project is bootstraped using [Next.js](https://nextjs.org/).
 - Browser support is modern ever-green browsers.
-- Implement this project using React and Typescript.
+- Implement this project using React.
 - Code Structure and reusability are important.
 - Feel free to add libraries as you see fit.
 - *Justpoint in the news* section must be a carousel/slider with API integration.